 Leading a team that can’t express honest opinions or new ideas is fraught with danger.
 There are good reasons why you should try to create conditions in which speaking up can occur more easily.

 1. You Need Your Team to Speak Up to Tell You When You’re Wrong (in a Nice Way)

 Come up with a new way to run your team?
 New team structure?
 Introducing a new technology you read about in a magazine?

 That’s great!
 But your team needs to speak up to let you know when you’re out of your mind.
 Silence from your team may only encourage you because it seems as if they have no objections.

-How you may be stopping this from happening: If you ignore, belittle or harass your team for objecting to your new ideas, they may stop speaking up.
+How you may be stopping this from happening: If you ignore, belittle or harass your team members for providing feedback on your new ideas, they may stop people from speaking up.

 How you may be stopping this from happening: If you take credit for other people’s ideas, ignore suggestions or implement only your own bright ideas, your team may stop speaking up.

-You may think you’re “in the know”, but you’d be surprised at what talking goes on below the leadership level which may have a dramatic effect on your team.
+You may think you’re “in the know”, but you’d be surprised at what conversations happen below the leadership level which may have a dramatic effect on your team.